 Companies and schools have many ways to practice affirmation action, including gender targeted outreach and keeping track of progress with minority members.
 Many also speculate that quotas (which are illegal in some countries) exist, and are applied behind closed doors.

 As diversity increases, speculation about the competence of women in STEM rises as well.
-Here’s some comments I’ve heard that perfectly illustrates the stigma.
+Here’s some comments I’ve heard that illustrates the stigma.

 I was so shocked someone could say this to my face.
 In the moment, I laughed it off.
 However, it got me wondering if my success was credited to my male friends.